hostjane/hostjane.github.io/_pages/sellers.md

 - [x] Directly mention your hard and soft skills relevant to your Service and go into detail in your listings
 - [x] It's okay to include numbers and data to backup your claims
 - [x] Only mention the skills you use to deliver the Services you are selling on HostJane
-- [x] It's fine to include a call to action (CTA) for people to request a quote or message you on HostJane
+- [x] It's fine to include a call to action (CTA) for people to request a quote or message you through your listings
 - [x] It's also acceptable to mention any discounts you are running on your Services

-<span class="red">Don't include external websites or social media accounts, the purpose of your HostJane bio and summary is to funnel Buyers to your HostJane listings for sales.</span>
+<span class="red">Don't include external websites or social media accounts, the purpose of your HostJane bio and summary is to funnel Buyers to your HostJane listings to hire your service.</span>

 # Adding a Video to Your Listing